 The waterfront gym is our best gathering spot for games, talent shows, dance parties, performances, and other special activities.
 The open-air concept gives us a dry place on a rainy day, or a shady place when we need a break from the sun.

 Bike park and trails

 Whether your camper is a seasoned mountain biker or just learning how to pedal on two wheels, Camp Pinnacle has the perfect terrain.
 We’ve even been recognized as one of the best summer mountain bike camp facilities in the nation!
 Our bike park, flow trail, and pump track allow campers to get comfortable on bikes and practice new skills.
-Once they’re ready, campers can ride more than five miles of carefully built trails in “Never-Never Land,” “Wildwood,” and the “Enchanted Forest.”
+Once they’re ready, campers can ride more than eight miles of carefully built trails in three distinct biking areas: “Never-Never Land,” “Wildwood,” and the “Enchanted Forest.”

-Reach new heights at the climbing tower!
+Reach new heights at the climbing tower, which will be completely renovated for summer 2018!
 Our campers will prepare for Gilbert’s Rock by practicing on the many different climbing routes on the tower.
 The routes range in difficulty for every ability.
 Alert camp that you’ve succeeded by ringing the bell at the top!

-We’re proud to debut our brand-new, gorgeous Arts Center in 2016.
+Our gorgeous Arts Center debuted in 2016.
 Light, airy, and spacious, the Arts building provides ample opportunities for campers to let their creative selves loose.